-• The Accessible Campsite with allocated pitches for tents, campervans and caravans subject to availability.
+* An Accessible Campsite with a specific number of allocated pitches for tents, campervans and caravans which are subject to availability.
 The Campsite has wide-access toilets, shower facilities, walkways and trackways for vehicles and wheelchairs throughout.
 Once spaces have been allocated then applications for that area will close.

 * A 24hr staffed marquee in The Accessible Campsite with a fridge for medicine and charging points for wheelchairs and medical equipment.
 The Campsite Manager and team are on hand to site you on arrival and answer queries and help throughout the weekend